Oigty81/FamilyExpensesListApp/README.md

 npm run build:maui
 ```

-- after the bundle-build in your `FamilieExpensesListApp`-Project Visual-Studio possibly shows the old embedded-file-references from an previous build
+- after the bundle-build in your `FamilieExpensesListApp`-Project Visual-Studio possibly shows the old embedded-file-references from a previous build

 ![](./docs/fe_after_build.png)